- Published on

 x | ‘complex’[6] | [].__class__.__base__.__subclasses__()[13].__name__[6] |

-.
+The most challenging character was /.
 We eventually found it in the Codec documentation: “The .encode()/.decode() methods…”

 The Privilege Problem